 The Java Runtime Environment combines with the Java Development Kit and the Java Virtual Machine to create a powerful trio of Java platform components for developing and running Java applications.
 After installing Java Runtime Environment for the first time, .jar files should be assigned to and executed by the javaw.exe program when all is in working order.

 How do I repair a .jar file?

-Jarfix can also be run as an .exe, similar to any other executable on Windows.
-Doing this will solve the problem with your .jar file and re-associate the file extension to the correct program.
+Jarfix can also be run as an .exe, similar to any other executable file on Windows.
+Doing this will solve the problem with your .jar file and reassociate the file extension to the correct program.

 By default, Jarfix fixes the problem without any additional parameters.
-However, there are a few optional parameters available if you want to customize the behavior of Jarfix.
-These include opening the help file, running processes silently (without dialog), running the program with elevated permissions, and fixing association for one user profile or the entire PC at once.
+However, there are a few optional parameters available if you want to customize the behavior of the program.
+These include opening the help file, running processes silently (without dialog), running the program with elevated permissions, and fixing the associations for one user profile or the entire PC at once.

 A common use of Jarfix is to fix Optifine as well, which sometimes fails to open correctly.
 Some users report that when trying to boot Optifine, it will seem to open briefly before closing again.
 Jarfix can solve this issue by restoring the JAR file association.